 Reese: frozen fun

 The entire paradigm of how beach access is regarded in Fairfield needs to dramatically improve.
 This will necessitate a collaborative effort among competing groups.
-That goal, however, should be easily achievable with reasoned energy.
+That goal, however, should be easily achievable with reasoned energy that disallows incorporating intolerance as its over-arching framework.

 Zeus: cavorting on a windswept and deserted Jennings Beach